Thyme for an Herb Garden

 The plants did really well; more than tripling in width over the hot summer months.
 Their growth showed no indication of slowing down and that’s when I learned that these herbs were perennials and winter hardy in Durham.
 Inspired by their success as well as the enormous rosemary plants I have spotted in many Durham landscapes, I added Rosemary ‘Tuscan blue’ to the bed in fall 2016.
 It, too, is growing well, and at the time of this writing is a 12 inch square clump.
 Knowing that this one can reach upwards of five or six feet tall and wide, I may relocate it.
 However, it can also be severely pruned.

-A mature rosemary plant at the entrance to Durham County Cooperative Extension office at 721 Foster Street, Durham, NC.
+A photo from 2016, when a mature rosemary plant donned the entrance to Durham County Cooperative Extension office.
+(Image credit: Andrea Laine)

-The Oregano has sprawled to 48 inches square and is more than a foot high.
-The Thyme is 12 inches high at the center and has made a tidy clump 28” square.
+The oregano has sprawled to 48 inches square and is more than a foot high.
+The thyme is 12 inches high at the center and has made a tidy clump 28-inch square.
 In early spring, the thyme was covered with tiny purple flowers.
 I trimmed these off to reduce flowering and enable the plant to put more energy into root and leaf production.

 So, what were the pleasant surprises of my whim-ful foray into herbal gardening?